Qualifying for Life Insurance with Epilepsy and/or Seizures.

 The more serious sufferers qualify at a below standard rate class or may need to consider a burial life insurance policy where there is no medical exam and no health questions.
 Consider coverage from one of the top burial and final expense insurance companies.

-If you are curious what your price tag would be, simply give us a call for a free consultation.
+If you are curious what your price tag would be for life insurance with epilepsy, simply give us a call for a free consultation.

 A guaranteed issue policy is quick and easy.
 It is guaranteed issue so everyone within the required age bracket will qualify for this coverage.
 Typically, the amount you can qualify for will be from $5,000-$30,000 depending on the carrier.
 Most burial insurance or final expense insurance policies come with a graded death benefit limitation which provides that the full death benefit will only be paid after the policy has been in force for two or more years.